-Technology powers Sabre to the top of the travel and tourism industry.
+Technology powers Sabre to operate in the travel and tourism industry.
 The company provides software and services to connect travel suppliers -- such as airlines, hotels, car rental brands, rail carriers, cruise lines, and tour operators -- with travel buyers through one central marketplace.
 Sabre Travel Network is used by more than 400,000 travel professionals globally to book airline tickets, rental cars, hotel rooms, and vacation packages.
 The company also provides software, e-business tools, and consulting services to improve the operations of air carriers, airports, and hotels through Sabre Airline and Hospitality Solutions.
 Sabre sold its Travelocity.com holding just a year after going public in 2014.

 In January 2014, the company initially filed to raise around $100 million, but it ended up raising about $627 million.
 Sabre used the proceeds to pay down debt.

 Sabre operates its business in 108 locations in 54 countries.
 Besides the worldwide headquarters in Southlake, Texas, Sabre has head offices in London and Singapore.
 It has 10 additional offices across North America and 13 offices across Latin America that serve in various sales, administration, software development and customer service capacities for all their business segments.